 Smart templates and AI solutions for contract compliance

 Trillions of dollars worth of contracts are dependent on a standard that is set to change in just over one year, but has no definite replacement.
 Businesses are subject to nascent data privacy regulations that do not yet have approved compliance frameworks to follow for data transfers between regions.
 Given the uncertainty that these new developments entail, how can businesses track, update, and redraft all of the relevant clauses across all of their contracts at that scale?
 And how do the people preparing and managing contracts approach the issue going forward?

 There are two parts to the answer: artificial intelligence and smart templates.

 Leveraging the power of machine learning and natural language processing, an AI-powered solution can review in seconds what it would take a team of people hours to complete.
 Over time, that can shave days, weeks, and even months off of the time you spend manually reviewing contracts to keep track of your obligations and rights, and ensure that your contracts conform to current regulatory standards.

-AI can help you identify problematic clauses in your existing contracts so that you can update them in order to remain compliant with evolving regulatory standards.
+AI powered contract management software can help you identify problematic clauses and potential compliance issues in your existing contracts so that you can update them in order to remain compliant with evolving regulatory standards.
 Smart templates can help you to efficiently draft standardized clauses that incorporate all of the necessary information without requiring you to revise them every time the legal landscape shifts which also improves compliance management and negates the need for manual compliance audits.